Chelsea Manning: Chats

 Lamo again assured her that she was speaking in confidence.
-Manning wrote: "but im not a source for you ... im talking to you as someone who needs moral and emotional fucking support," and Lamo replied: "i told you, none of this is for print."
+Manning wrote: "but im not a source for you ... im talking to you as someone who needs moral and emotional fucking support", and Lamo replied: "i told you, none of this is for print."

-Manning said the incident that had affected her the most was when 15 detainees had been arrested by the Iraqi Federal Police for printing anti-Iraqi literature.
-She was asked by the Army to find out who the "bad guys" were, and discovered that the detainees had followed what Manning said was a corruption trail within the Iraqi cabinet.
+Manning said the incident that had affected her the most was when the Iraqi Federal Police arrested 15 detainees for printing anti-Iraqi literature.
+The Army asked her to find out who the "bad guys" were, and she discovered that the detainees had followed what Manning said was a corruption trail within the Iraqi cabinet.
 She reported this to her commanding officer, but said "he didn't want to hear any of it"; she said the officer told her to help the Iraqi police find more detainees.
-Manning said it made her realize, "i was actively involved in something that i was completely against ..."
+Manning said it made her realize "i was actively involved in something that i was completely against".

-She explained that "i cant separate myself from others ... i feel connected to everybody ... like they were distant family," and cited Carl Sagan, Richard Feynman and Elie Wiesel.
+She said, "I cant separate myself from others ...
+I feel connected to everybody ... like they were distant family", citing Carl Sagan, Richard Feynman and Elie Wiesel.
 She said she hoped the material would lead to "hopefully worldwide discussion, debates, and reforms. if not ... than [sic] we're doomed as a species."
 She said she had downloaded the material onto Lady Gaga music CD-RWs, erased the music and replaced it with a compressed split file.
-Part of the reason no one noticed, she said, was that staff were working 14 hours a day, seven days a week, and "people stopped caring after 3 weeks."
+Part of the reason no one noticed, she said, was that staff were working 14 hours a day, seven days a week, and "people stopped caring after 3 weeks".

 Lamo approaches authorities, chat logs published

-Shortly after the first chat with Manning, Lamo discussed the information with Chet Uber of the volunteer group Project Vigilant, which researches cybercrime, and with Timothy Webster, a friend who had worked in Army counterintelligence.
+Shortly after the first chat with Manning, Lamo discussed the information with Chet Uber of the volunteer group Project Vigilant, which researches cybercrime, and Timothy Webster, a friend who had worked in Army counterintelligence.
 Both advised Lamo to go to the authorities.
 His friend informed the Army's Criminal Investigation Command (CID), and Lamo was contacted by CID agents shortly thereafter.
 He told them he believed Manning was endangering lives.
-He was largely ostracized by the hacker community afterwards.
-Nicks argues, on the other hand, that it was thanks to Lamo that the government had months to ameliorate any harm caused by the release of the diplomatic cables.
+The hacker community largely ostracized him afterward, but Nicks argues that it was thanks to Lamo that the government had months to ameliorate any harm caused by the release of the diplomatic cables.

-Lamo met with FBI and Army investigators on May 25 in California, and showed them the chat logs.
+On May 25, Lamo met with FBI and Army investigators in California and showed them the chat logs.
 On or around that date he also passed the story to Kevin Poulsen of Wired, and on May 27 gave him the chat logs and Manning's name under embargo.
 He met with the FBI again that day, at which point they told him Manning had been arrested in Iraq the day before.
 Poulsen and Kim Zetter broke the news of the arrest in Wired on June 6.
-Wired published around 25 percent of the chat logs on June 6 and 10, and the full logs in July 2011.
+Wired published around 25% of the chat logs on June 6 and 10, and the full logs in July 2011.